chilperic/Deutsch-wipa-2026/README.md

 This app is a learning aid.
 It does not replace grammar study.

-For German, always learn nouns with:
+For German, I recommend learning nouns with:

 ```text
 article + singular + plural